Demonstration of Maxwell Demon-assistant Einstein-Podolsky-Rosen Steering via Superconducting Quantum Processor

-{\it Maxwell demon-assistant EPR steering.} The illustration of Maxwell demon-assistant EPR steering is presented in Fig. \ref{f1}.
-The qubits, accompanied by the demon, are sent to Bob by Alice.
-All qubits are initialized in the identical state $|0\rangle$.
-After infiltrating Bob's device, the demon will entangle itself with the random basis generator utilized by Bob to determine the measurement settings.
+{\textbf{RESULTS}}\\ {\textbf{Maxwell demon-assisted EPR steering}}\\ The illustration of Maxwell demon-assisted EPR steering task is presented in Fig.~\ref{f1}.
+The task consists of four stages.
+In the first stage, Alice sends the qubits that are prepared in the same state $|0\rangle$ to Bob.
+Meanwhile, the demon sneaks into Bob's measurement device accompanying the qubits.
+In the second stage, the demon first gets access to the information of the measurement setting $\hat{\sigma}_{k}$ by entangling itself with the random basis generator of Bob.
 Suppose that the standard state of the demon is denoted as $|D=0\rangle$.
 The entangled state can be expressed as $\sum_{k=1}^{m}|D=k\rangle\otimes|k\rangle$, where the orthogonal states $\lbrace |k\rangle\rbrace$ of the generator represent Bob's different measurement settings choices $\lbrace\hat{\sigma}_{k}\rbrace$.
-After selecting one of the measurement settings $\hat{\sigma}_{k}$, and before the qubit measurement, there exists a temporal window during which the demon has the ability to manipulate the qubit through various operations.
-The demon randomly induces the rotation of the qubit into one of the eigenstates of the operator $\hat{\sigma}_{k}$.
-When establishing a classical communication channel with Alice, Bob includes the transmission of his measurement setting.
-Additionally, the demon provides Alice with one bit of information regarding the eigenstates to which the qubit has been rotated.
-Based on the information provided by Bob and Demon, Alice responds to Bob by providing her result, denoted as $A_{k}$, in order to ensure a positive or anti-correlation with Bob's result.
-The presence of the aforementioned protocol can be attributed to the necessity for Bob and Alice to engage in classical communication during the EPR steering, a requirement that does not apply in the Bell test.
+After selecting one of the measurement settings $\hat{\sigma}_{k}$, and before the qubit measurement, there exists a temporal window during which the demon can manipulate the qubit through operations.
+Since the demon knows the measurement setting $\hat{\sigma}_{k}$, it can randomly rotate the qubit into one of the eigenstates of $\hat{\sigma}_{k}$ before Bob performs measurement.
+In the third stage, Bob announces his measurement setting $\hat{\sigma}_{k}$ to Alice through a classical communication channel.
+During the communication between Alice and Bob, the demon can secretly send $1$ bit of additional information mixed in the channel that tells Alice which eigenstates of $\hat{\sigma}_{k}$ it has chosen to rotate the qubit into.
+In the last stage, Alice gives back her result $A_{k}$ to Bob based on the information provided by Bob and the demon.
+The above four stages are repeated multiple times during the whole task.
+At last, Bob combines all the results to calculate the steering parameter $S_{m}$ to check if Alice has the true ability to remotely steer his qubit state.
+To reduce the risk of being detected the demon may not do operations for every run, and in this case, Alice answers Bob randomly.
+The presence of the above protocol can be attributed to the necessity for Bob and Alice to engage in classical communication during the steering task, a requirement that does not apply to the Bell test.